jacobl3371/sep11-freedom-project/tool/learning-log.md

 const resources = {}
 ```

-And create a .forEach loop to append all everything from the locales directory to the resources object.
+And create a .forEach loop to append everything from the locales directory to the resources object.

 ```js
 languages.forEach((lang) => {